vuejs/v2.vuejs.org/src/guide/components.md

 ## Custom Events

 We have learned that the parent can pass data down to the child using props, but how do we communicate back to the parent when something happens?
-This is where custom events come in.
+This is where Vue's custom event system comes in.

 ### Using `v-on` with Custom Events

-Every Vue instance implements the [Events interface](/api/#Instance-Methods-Events), which means it can:
+Every Vue instance implements an [events interface](/api/#Instance-Methods-Events), which means it can:

 - Listen to an event using `$on(eventName)`
 - Trigger an event using `$emit(eventName)`

+<p class="tip">Note that Vue's event system is separate from the browser's [EventTarget API](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget).
+Though they work similarly, `$on` and `$emit` are __not__ aliases for `addEventListener` and `dispatchEvent`.</p>

 In addition, a parent component can listen to the events emitted from a child component using `v-on` directly in the template where the child component is used.